Maximilien Luce: Family

 In 1893, Luce met Ambroisine "Simone" Bouin in Paris.
 She became his model, companion, common-law wife, and wife.
 Bouin was usually referred to as "Madame Luce", even before their eventual marriage.
 She was frequently a model for him, appearing in many of his works, often partially or fully nude, other times depicted in scenes such as on a balcony or combing her hair.
 The couple's first son, Frédérick, was born on 5 June 1894, but he died fifteen months later, on 2 September 1895.
-Their second child, whom they also named Frédérick, was born in 1896, and in 1903 they adopted Ambroisine's nephew Georges Édouard Bouin, who had become orphaned.
-The couple got married on 30 March 1940 in Paris; just a few months later, Ambroisine died, in Rolleboise, on 7 June 1940.
+Their second child, whom they also named Frédérick, was born in 1896.
+In 1903, they adopted Ambroisine's nephew, Georges Édouard Bouin, who had become orphaned.
+The couple were married on 30 March 1940 in Paris.
+Ambroisine died in Rolleboise shortly afterward, on 7 June 1940.